 The changes above would increase the memory the UniFi Controller is allowed to consume from 1 GB to 2GB.
 The reason why not having enough memory could cause high CPU usage, is because the Java Virtual Machine would be spending too many CPU cycles collecting garbage to stay within the 1 GB of memory allocated to the controller.
 So before moving to a machine with more CPU, it is recommended to max out the available memory on that machine with the above settings.
 Then observe if CPU usage decreases.

-However, if high CPU usage does continue after memory increase, a larger machine with more CPU cores and more memory to handle the workload may be necessary.
+However, if after these changes high CPU usage does continue after memory increase, a larger machine with more CPU cores and more memory to handle the workload may be necessary.

 Symptom: Heartbeat Missed or Slow to Provision